 First and foremost, I am delighted to have the chance to write this book's acknowledgment.
-I am also very happy to learn that a major non-state actor has pro-actively designed a project focusing on reducing poverty and social exclusion within paralegal empowerment in seven provinces.
-It means that the effort to reduce legal problems does not only come from the government and that civil society takes a clear position to address legal challenges in Indonesia.
+I am also very happy to learn that a major non-state actor has proactively designed a project focusing on reducing poverty and social exclusion within paralegal empowerment in

-If we take a look at the forthcoming National Medium Term Development Plan (RPJMN) 2020-2024 and the Voluntary National Review (VNR) 2019, these documents show that law development is one of the priority issues of Indonesia.
-In the RPJMN 2020-2024, law development is translated as 'enhancing access to justice that is supported by other programs'.
+If we take a look at the forthcoming National Medium Term Development Plan (RPJMN) 2020 - 2024 and the Voluntary National Review (VNR) 2019, these documents show that law development is one of the priority issues of Indonesia.
+In the RPJMN 2020 - 2024, law development is translated as 'enhancing access to justice that is supported by other programs'.
 As for the VNR 2019, SDG 16 functions as the enabler to support the implementation of other goals; this pictures the interlinkages between six goals and demonstrated that SDG 16 is not a stand alone goal.